nathanaela2002/MAIN-Undead-Survival-A-Path-Finding/README.md

 ## 6. Immersive Visuals
 Despite being a 2D game, Undead Escape features engaging visuals with detailed sprites, fluid animations, and immersive environments that enhance the overall gameplay experience.
 Gameplay Instructions

 Objective: Survive as long as possible while fending off waves of zombies.

 Movement: Use the arrow keys or WASD to move your character.

-Aiming and Shooting: Move the mouse to aim at the zombies and click to fire.
+Aiming and Shooting: Move the mouse to aim at the zombies and click tofire.

 Avoid Obstacles: Strategically move around obstacles to avoid being trapped by the zombie hordes.

 Weapon Upgrades: Collect weapons and upgrades scattered around the map to boost your survival chances.

 Zombie AI: Zombies will dynamically adjust their path using the A* algorithm to find the most optimal way to reach you.

 ## A* Pathfinding Algorithm
 The A Pathfinding algorithm* is a widely used search algorithm that determines the shortest path between two points.
 In Undead Escape, the zombies use this algorithm to navigate toward the player, making the game more challenging.
 Here’s how it works:

 Cost Calculation: The algorithm calculates the total cost (F) for each possible path, combining:

 G Cost: The cost of moving from the starting point to the current node.

 H Cost: The estimated cost from the current node to the target (player).

 Obstacle Avoidance: The algorithm intelligently routes around obstacles, ensuring that zombies do not get stuck.

 Dynamic Updates: As the player moves, the zombies continuously update their path, allowing them to adjust in real time.

 This sophisticated AI system results in challenging enemies that can predict the player's movements and adjust their approach accordingly, enhancing the depth of the gameplay.

 ## Project Design and Technologies
 Language: Java

 Graphics: Java Swing for 2D rendering

 AI: A* Pathfinding Algorithm

 Game Mechanics: Object-oriented programming principles were used to structure the player, enemies, obstacles, and game logic, ensuring modular and scalable code.

 Version Control: Managed using Git for tracking development and changes.

 ## Installation